SandroMaglione/step-progress-indicator/README.md

 | unselectedColor         	| `Color` | Color of the unselected steps. | `Colors.grey` |
 | padding         	| `double` | Spacing between each step. | 2.0 |

+## Ideas
+I am always open for suggestions and ideas for possible improvements or fixes.

+Here below a list of coming/future improvements:
+- Adding support for animations

 ## Versioning
 - v0.1.0+1 - 23 January 2020